Colonial Office: First Colonial Office (1768–1782)

 Prior to 1768, responsibility for the affairs of the British colonies was part of the duties of the Secretary of State for the Southern Department and a committee of the Privy Council known as the Board of Trade and Plantations.
 Separately, the Indian Department was responsible for relations with indigenous nations in North America from 1755 onwards.

 In 1768 the separate American or Colonial Department was established, in order to deal with colonial affairs in British America.
 With the loss of thirteen of its colonies, however, the department was abolished in 1782.
 Responsibility for the remaining colonies was given to the Home Office, and subsequently in 1801 transferred to the War Department.

 War and Colonial Office (1801–1854)

 The War Office was renamed the War and Colonial Office in 1801, under a new Secretary of State for War and the Colonies, to reflect the increasing importance of the colonies.
 In 1825 a new post of Under-Secretary of State for the Colonies was created within this office.
 It was held by Robert William Hay initially.
 His successors were James Stephen, Herman Merivale, Frederic Rogers, Robert Herbert and Robert Henry Meade.

-From 1824, the British Empire (excepting India, which was administered separately by the East India Company and then the British Raj) was divided by the War and Colonial Office into the following administrative departments:
+From 1824, the British Empire (excepting India, which was administered separately by the East India Company and then the India Office) was divided by the War and Colonial Office into the following administrative departments: